steemit/devportal-tutorials-js/tutorials/20_transfer_steem_and_sbd/README.md

 #### 4. Broadcast<a name="broadcast"></a>

 We can complete the `broadcast` operation using the created object and the private active key received from the input UI.
 The result of the transfer is displayed on the UI to confirm whether it was a success or an error occurred.
+The result is also displayed in the console with the relevant block number or transfer error.

 ```javascript
 client.broadcast.transfer(transf, privateKey).then(